dunnlab/phylopytho/README.md

 # phylopytho

-Phylogenetic tools written in python.
+Phylogenetic tools written in python by the [Dunn Lab](http://dunnlab.org/).

-To prepare a conda environment:
+To prepare a conda environment (before first use):

-    conda create -n phylopytho -c bioconda dendropy pytest conda activate phylopytho
+    conda create -n phylopytho -c bioconda dendropy pytest

+To activate the conda environment (before each use):

+    conda activate phylopytho

 ## treeprune

 treeprune is a method and tool to decompose gene trees into subtrees that have no more than one tip per species.
 It does this by traversing the tree, removing the maximally inclusive subtree that has no more than one tip per species, and then repeating this process on the remaining tree until it too has no more than one tip per species.
 If there are two subtrees with no more than one tip per species and they both have the same size and it is the maximum, they are both pruned.

 treeprune is not sensitive to the position of the tree root.